Who Designs Democracy? | Screening & Keynote with Maximina Juson

 Executive Director of Civics Is Sexy — an arts-driven civic literacy initiative

-One Person, One Vote? features insights from leading historians, legal scholars, journalists, and political scientists:
+One Person, One Vote? features insights from leading historians, legal scholars, journalists, and political scientists, including Akhil Reed Amar, Carol Anderson, Jelani Cobb, Paul Finkelman, and Jesse Wegman.

 Together, their perspectives illuminate the constitutional design of the Electoral College and the ways its structure continues to shape American presidential elections.